Hala Badri: Achievements

 In 2003, Hala Badri was twice awarded the Sheikh Rashid Award for Scientific Excellence, for outstanding academic achievement during her earlier education.
 In 2012, she was also named as the 21st most powerful and influential personality in the Middle East's media, marketing and advertising industry in Communicate magazine's Power List 2012.
 She was named as The Holmes Report's 2018 Innovator 25 in EMEA, ranked at 33 of Forbes ME 200 most powerful Arab woman in the World in 2014, and at 37 of 100 most powerful Arab business women in Listed Companies in 2012 to name a few.
-In May 2024, she was also named one of Fast Company Middle East’s 43 Most Creative People in Business in the Bringing Good Things To More People category, in recognition of her role in transforming the creative and cultural sector in Dubai.
+In May 2024, she was also named one of Fast Company Middle East's 43 Most Creative People in Business in the Bringing Good Things To More People category, in recognition of her role in transforming the creative and cultural sector in Dubai.
 In January 2025, she won the Gold Award for Most Innovative Woman of the Year at the MENA Stevie Awards, in addition to the Silver award for Thought Leader of the Year.
-In February 2025, she was awarded the Lifetime Achievement Award in Dubai Quality Group’s 20^{th} cycle of the Emirates Women Award.
+In February 2025, she was awarded the Lifetime Achievement Award in Dubai Quality Group's 20th cycle of the Emirates Women Award.
 She was also featured on Arabian Business's 100 Most Inspiring Leaders List 2024, and placed 11th on Arabian Business's 100 Most Inspiring Women 2025.
+In 2025, she was also named among the Top 50 Visionary Women by Entrepreneur Middle East and recognised by Finance World as one of the 50 most influential businesswomen in the UAE.